adioshun/gitBook_DeepDrive/paper2015-deeppano.md

 ### 2.2 Representation Learning and Extraction

-The panoramic view keeps most of the information of the 3-D shape.

-Therefore, a 3-D shape can be described by the 2-D descriptorextracted from its panoramic view.

-A straightforwardmethod is to train a CNN on the panoramic views of all trainingdata, and extract the representation from it.
+간단한 방법은 CNN에 파A straightforward method is to train a CNN on the panoramic views of all training data, and extract the representation from it.

-However, the viewshifts when the 3-D shape rotates.
+However, the views hifts when the 3-D shape rotates.

 This shift will greatly affectthe representation produced by the CNN, although the CNN providessome form of translation invariance.